camerriman/Glass_Model_and_Mold_Toolkit/README.md

 3. Add selector display names such as `language_name.fr`.
 4. Add month names if needed for localized date formatting.
 5. Add the translation dictionary in `i18n.py`.
-6. Run the audit helper until the language reports `Missing keys: 0`.
+6. Run the app and check the updated language in the sidebar navigation and affected pages.

 ## Streamlit Community Cloud Deployment